wokamoto/dogmap.jp/wp-content/plugins/edit-author-slug/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0 =
+Role-based author bases are here!

 = 0.4 =
 Adds ability to change the Author Base (not a required upgrade)